sendgrid/sendgrid-php/README.md

 <a name="announcements"></a>
 # Announcements

-v7 has been releases!
+v7 has been released!
 Please see the [release notes](https://github.com/sendgrid/sendgrid-php/releases/tag/v7.0.0) for details.

 All updates to this library are documented in our [CHANGELOG](https://github.com/sendgrid/sendgrid-php/blob/master/CHANGELOG.md) and [releases](https://github.com/sendgrid/sendgrid-php/releases).
 You may also subscribe to email [release notifications](https://dx.sendgrid.com/newsletter/php) for releases and breaking changes.